xwmx/pandoc-ruby/README.markdown

     @converter = PandocRuby.new('/some/file.md', :from => :markdown, :to => :rst)
     puts @converter.convert

-This takes the the Markdown formatted file and converts it to reStructuredText.
+This takes the Markdown formatted file and converts it to reStructuredText.

-You can also use the `#convert` class method:
+You can use the `#convert` class method:

     puts PandocRuby.convert('/some/file.md', :from => :markdown, :to => :html)

-Another also: you get a `#to_s`, for somewhat nicer use in Rails views.
+Included is a `#to_s` method for somewhat nicer use in Rails views.

     ... helper file ...
     def format(text)